ms337/yoloV3RaspberryPi/README.txt

+Submission Code in branch Stage3SubmFinal, and also attached.

 Following are the steps to setup and build the program:

 0. Setup RaspberryPi VM.
 Ensure you have make and cmake installed.
 You can do so by running 'cmake' and 'make' respectively.